 The IPL Governing Council, for one, will decide on the conditions surrounding the setting up of a “bio-secure environment” for IPL franchises including players, match officials, and team officials.

 What goes into a Bio-Secure Bubble?

 The Bio-Secure Bubble is something that’s entirely new to the concept of cricket.
-This has been devised to create an invisible shield that will protect the players from contracting the virus.
-Given the length of the tournament and the melange of players that comes in to play this domestic extravaganza, even if anyone player contracts the virus, it can be utter devastation.
+Hence, the idea is to create an invisible shield to protect the players from contracting the virus.
+Given the length of the tournament and the melange of players.
+Even if anyone player contracts the virus, it can be utter devastation.

-The conception of a bio-secure bubble is especially to confirm that there’s minimal contact of the players with outside world that minimizes the risk of somebody catching the whiff of the virus.
+The conception of a bio-secure bubble is especially to confirm that there’s minimal contact of the players.
+The risk of somebody catching the whiff of the virus.

 The players have to quarantine themselves within their hotel rooms on landing in the UAE.
-This was yet again place to the check once the West Indies cricketers landed in England quite someday back before the series started.
+This was yet again the place to check once the West Indies cricketers landed in England quite someday back before the series started.

 For all its foresight and planning, some have expressed doubts over the effectiveness of the bio-bubble in test cricket.
 Indian batting legend Rahul Dravid is one of them.

 “What if a player who passes tests ends up testing positive on day 2 of a test match,” said Dravid, on a webinar recently.
 He was, however, speaking on the proposal to conduct test matches in a bio-secure environment.